 Magisk Manager APK has been removed from the Play Store as the app violates Google’s policies; especially bypassing the Safety Net one.
 Hence you will need to download the APK from the section below.

-- Download Magisk v13
+Download latest Magisk version

 The latest Magisk v13 comes in support for Android O. You can also simply install the Magisk Manager APK on Android and get the TWRP flashable zip version from within the app.